-It goes as far as the ancient Egyptian era, where pharaohs were buried close to the beautiful, slender barges which were meant to carry them.
+- The history of yachting goes as far as the ancient Egyptian era, where pharaohs were buried close to the beautiful, slender barges which were meant to carry them.
 These barges feature excellent workmanship and were built in the same manner as their ships that floated in the Nile river.

-Proof that yachting quite an old sport is depicted by the poem Catullus 4, by the ancient Latin poet Catullus. (“The yacht you see there, friends/says that she’s been/The fastest piece of timber ever seen;”)
+- Proof that yachting is quite an old sport is depicted by the poem Catullus 4, by the ancient Latin poet Catullus. (“The yacht you see there, friends/says that she’s been/The fastest piece of timber ever seen;”)

-Also known as a “luxury craft” or just a “cruiser,” a cabin cruiser is a power boat measuring about 25 to 45 feet long.
+Also known as a “luxury craft” or just a “cruiser,” a cabin cruiser is a powerboat measuring about 25 to 45 feet long.
 It typically features a toilet (called a “head”), a kitchen (“galley”) and at least one sleeping accommodation (“berth”).
 Some cruisers have other amenities like an air conditioning system or a heater, or power generators.
 Newer models of cruisers are certainly faster than the older ones due to enhanced aerodynamic and hydrodynamic designs.
 The owner may or may not require any professional training to fully operate this boat.

+Also known as “large yacht,” “mega-yacht” or “super-yacht,” a luxury yacht is definitely bigger than a cabin cruiser, and almost always requires a professional crew to operate it.
 Luxury yachts usually measure from 120 feet to 200 feet in length, although they can be even bigger.
 Yachts as big as 300 feet and above are often referred to as “giga-yachts.”
 They are also quite expensive and only the very wealthy people can afford to own them.

+Racing yachts have a light hull and deep, heavy keel which makes them sturdy and solid.
+The modern racing yachts are ideal for surfing as they consist of a wide beam, twin rudders and flat bottom aft.
+Even in extreme weather conditions, racing yachts can be sailed at a speed of 35 knots and accommodate from 15-30 crew members depending upon the size.
 Racing yachts are lighter compared to other yachts, thus built for speed.
 Most of them may almost have bare cabins containing all the gear and safety equipment the sailors or crewmembers need for racing.